pratyushtewari/exif-scripts/README.md

-# Set to oldest date from Exif meta or file name in powershell
+# Set to oldest date from Exif meta or file name

 ## Step 0 - install exiftool from below